zveric/Revision/Science/Chemistry/Paper 1/Atoms/Atoms.md

 ## Atoms:

 - Atoms cant be broken down into constituents through chemical means
 - Elements are substances made from a single type of atom

--   Compounds are two or more elements that are chemically bonded
+- ompounds are two or more elements that are chemically bonded

 ### Atomic structure: